 To be able to add or edit multiple records of the same object, bulk operation performs following steps

-It expects an XML template which represents the object model for the object which user is trying to save or update.(object here represents different entities in the caTissue e.g. Specimen, User, Collection Protocol etc)
+The ant script expects an XML template which represents the object model for the object which user is trying to save or update.(object here represents different entities in the caTissue e.g. Specimen, User, Collection Protocol etc)

 Once the XML template is available, bulk operation exports an empty CSV file in the appropriate format.